-An OCD germ contamination sufferer may avoid touching things that have not been disinfected or sterile, as everything that has been touched by someone else and not disinfected could possibly carry harmful germs.
+An OCD germ contamination sufferer may avoid touching things that have not been disinfected or sterile, as everything that has been touched by someone else and not disinfected could carry harmful germs.

 An OCD germ contamination sufferer will avoid touching things that have been touched by someone else without taking measures to eliminate the possibility of cross-contamination.
 This may include touching door handles with tissue, elbow, or gloves which could also include toilet seat handles and sink taps.

-Anything that has been touched by another person potentially could have harmful bacteria including Door Handles, Public Chairs, ATM machines, Petrol Station filling Nozzles, and Card Machines,
+Anything that has been touched by another person potentially could have harmful bacteria including Door Handles, Public Chairs, ATMs, Petrol Station filling Nozzles, and Card Machines,

 When shopping several people may have handled a product before you, these people may be the ones that stack shelves with products that have been shipped from warehouses where other people have touched the same item before it ends up in your shopping basket and then in your home.

 Imagine that the factory the item has come from may have been packed by the person (1) and then shipped by another person (2), collected by another person (3), and then stacked by another person (4), with a total of four or more people handling the same item you have just purchased.
 This is just an example but once a product leaves a factory and goes on its journey it will be handled by multiple people.

-Let’s face it People are not doing as they are told are not maintaining social distancing and are basically spreading germs.
+Let’s face it People are not doing as they are told are not maintaining social distancing and are spreading germs.

 If we all did as we were told and we all disinfected everything and stayed our distance the virus would be under control but it’s not.